+Qbs

-Qbs BEACH AND NEARSHORE MARINE SAND (Holocene)-Sand, very pale brown to light gray; and pebble gravel.
-As much as 100 feet thick but generally less than 20 feet thick.
+BEACH AND NEARSHORE MARINE SAND (Holocene).-Sand, very pale brown to light gray; and pebble gravel.
+As much as 150 feet thick but generally less than 20 feet thick.
+Silt and clay, dark gray to black, as much as 10 feet thick, overlie the sand and gravel in Sandy Hook Bay.
 Deposited during Holocene sea-level rise.
-Underlain by estuarine deposits in places.
+Underlain in places by estuarine deposits.